Danny-1-8/ClipProgram/README.md

   <img src="https://github.com/Danny-1-8/ClipProgram/assets/127832063/550b23c4-f7c6-479e-bf50-f936b8ef2da2" width="90%">
 </p>

--   How about a much harder task?
+## 🎯 How about a much harder task?

 [Hateful Memes](https://ai.meta.com/tools/hatefulmemes/), constructed by Meta AI, with a much more complex and richer semantic information.

 <p float="left" align="middle">
   <img src="https://github.com/Danny-1-8/ClipProgram/assets/127832063/abbdec7f-44fe-45d5-9387-79feff8e75ef" width="30%" height="50%">
 </p>

-    -    Seems like the model lose its attention!
+Seems like the model lose its attention!
 How should we get Clip aware of the guilt of Hitler?
 We built a finetuning pipeline for it, with both text-vision alignment and text-text alignment.

 <p float="left" align="middle">
   <img src="https://github.com/Danny-1-8/ClipProgram/assets/127832063/4e56ff84-c90d-49a0-8db7-ba5c163742e6" width="60%">
 </p>

--   Can you finetune without altering parameters?
+## 💡 Can you finetune without altering parameters?
 Why it works?

+We apply a tech called [Tip-Adapter](https://github.com/gaopengcuhk/Tip-Adapter), which integrate the information of labels into the input image without altering model's parameters, and the result turns out to be better than coarse-grained finetuning.
+Why this works?

+Just click the [paper](https://github.com/Danny-1-8/ClipProgram/blob/main/ProjectPaper.pdf) and see more!